gauravslnk/git-learners-lab/CONTRIBUTING.md

 #### ❌ If failed:

 * Red ❌ checkmark
-* Bot comments with what went wrong (e.g. wrong position, duplicate)
+* Bot comments with what went wrong:

+  * ❌ Added multiple names
+  * ❌ Not at the end
+  * ❌ Changed other files besides `README.md`

 Fix it, commit again, and push — no need to open a new PR.